yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 * Creation and/or use a logo **comment: which logo?
 The Carpentries logo?**
 * Launching an own fundraising campaign

 Note that the above list is not exhaustive.
-Committees should consult with the Core Team or the Executive Council if there is any question about whether or not what they are doing requires approval.
+Committees should consult with the Core Team (in the first instance) or the Executive Council if there is any question about whether or not what they are doing requires approval.

 ### Committee Termination